auchenberg/kenneth-io/posts/2024-04-06-api-developer-experience-2024.md

   {% image src="/images/posts/api-developer-experience-2024/spell_check.png" title="spell_check" /%}

 - **Test-mode and instances:** As developers build integrations with your platform, they will make a lot of requests, and a good portion of those will have errors as the developers learn your API.
-To make it easier to get rolling, we famously introduced a test mode that enabled developers to test their integration with Stripe without messing up real data or moving real money.
+To make it easier to get rolling, we set the standard by introducing a test mode that enabled developers to test their integration with Stripe without messing up real data or moving real money.

   Having a test mode is critical, and in this day and age, I consider the evolution of test-mode with multi-instance/environment support to be a table stakes in 2024.